opendocsg/slw-judgments-backfill/2011_SGHC_212/report.md

 **_Plea of guilt and remorse_**

 25     Mr Irving Choh (“Mr Choh”), counsel for the accused, submitted that the accused pleaded guilty at the first opportunity and was cooperative throughout the police investigation.
 While it is a trite proposition that a timeous plea of guilt indicative of genuine remorse is a mitigating factor, it is equally trite that a plea of guilt does not _ipso facto_ entitle an offender to a discount in his sentence.
 What needs to be demonstrated is genuine remorse.
-As held in _Xia Qin Lai v PP_ [1999] 3 SLR(R) 257 (at [26]):
+As held in _Xia Qin Lai v PP_ <span class="citation">[1999] 3 SLR(R) 257</span> (at [26]):

  there is no mitigation value in a plea of guilt if the offender pleaded guilty in the circumstances knowing that the Prosecution would have no difficulty in proving the charge against him, or if he had been caught red-handed.